Ralvey1/positivechangemovement.org/README.md

 - style.css - Global site styling
 - script.js - Responsive navigation and other interactions
 - images/ - Contains all website images and graphics

+### Link Validation

+Run `node check-links.js` to scan HTML files for relative links and ensure that each target file exists.
+This script runs automatically in GitHub Actions on every push.